galiatsatouaikaterini/imdb-recommendation-system/README.md

 - file ´wikipedia_fetch.py´ used for adding plot's from wikipedia
 - file contenbasedfiltering.py for three approaches to contentbased - filtering
 - file collaborativefiltering.py for Neural Collaborative Filtering

-### General Information
+- file fakeuserbase.py for creating the user dataset
-- download the datasets from google drive and then do the preprocessing steps to get the dataset
+- file preprocess_user.ipynb for cleaning the user dataset

-- DATASETS:
+### Datasets
 - tconst: list with movie/shows ids
 - imdb: all movies / shows info from imdb
 - imdb_small: preprocessed + cleaned data from imdb, used as a base to get plots from wikipedia
     - shape: (65672, 10)
 - imdb_with_plots: cleaned data from imdb_small with plots from wikipedia
     - shape: (23442, 11)
-    - user: all info about users
+- user_movie_rating: user ratings created randomly and with bag of words algorithm to rate similar movies
-    - user/movie matrix: user id, movie id and rating of user
+    - shape: (271407, 3)

-- one file for content-based filtering and one for collaborative filtering
+- user_movie_rating_cleaned: cleaned user_movie_rating, rounded some ratings + adjusted number of ratings for 1.0 and 10.0
-- use pytorch for ML stuff
+    - shape: (271407, 3)

 ### TO DO
 - preprocessing / preparation:
-    - create user rating dataset: Alif
+    - create user rating dataset: DONE
     - finish contentbasedfiltering: DONE

 - collaborative - filtering